denoland/manual/node/npm_specifiers.md

             (__)\       )\/\
                 ||----w |
                 ||     ||
-$ deno run --unstable --allow-env --allow-read npm:cowsay@1.5.0/cowthink What to eat?
+$ deno run --allow-env --allow-read npm:cowsay@1.5.0/cowthink What to eat?
  ______________
 ( What to eat? )
  --------------